AugustusHuang/jsimple/IR.md

 	`mod-float`
 	`inc`
 	`dec`
+	`le`
+	`ge`
+	`leq`
+	`geq`
+	`eq`
+	`neq`
 	`set`
 	`get`
 	`and`
 	`or`
 	`not`
+	`left-shift`
+	`right-shift`
+	`struct`
+	`aref`
+	`coerce-float`
+	`coerce-string`
 	`nop`

 Why `inc` and `dec`?
 They are assumed atomic (maybe, I think), so in multi-threaded system it won't cause unpredictable result.
+`coerce` have to take part when we are trying to add a number and a string, since javascript will take the number as another string and return a string.
+And if an integer is added with a floating number, result will be a float.
 Still not completed!
+I don't know whether operators like `*=` or `-=` acts atomically or not in javascript, or defined by a standard to have such kind of restrictions.

 ## opcodes
 We won't compile the IR into raw assembly codes, so it seems no need to assign